I can't wait for State of Decay 3 for one very big sentimental reason – it's the one zombie survival series I play with my dad

 Over the years, my dad and I have played lots of games together and whenever we can manage to make some time, Deep Rock Galactic is our most recent co-op adventure of choice.
 But State of the Decay 2 is the one I think back on the most fondly.
 The way it encouraged our camaraderie and brought us together to take on foes we've become so acquainted with in other types of media has always stayed with me.

 I can still remember the first time I played, feeling a bit sheepish at the prospect of diving into a zombie-infested world.
 Taking on the role of my first survivor, it wasn't long before I was joined by my dad, who set about showing me the ropes as we began working through the campaign.
 The first thing to do is find food, weapons, and anything useful to keep yourself alive.
 As I quickly learned, however, anytime you scavenge for supplies in stores or abandoned houses, you create noise, meaning there's always a risk that you might draw unwanted attention from any undead shuffling by.
-Doing this as a solo survivor can be a tense ordeal, but my dad would keep watch outside to alert me if any hordes or particularly dangerous zombies were nearby.
+Doing this as a solo survivor can be a tense ordeal, but my dad would keep watch outside to alert me if any hordes or particularly dangerous zombies were in the vicinity.
 I then returned the favor as he sifted through drawers and boxes, providing a level of relative safety for one another.
 From the get-go, it always felt like we were really working together to keep our survivors alive and well.

 What I enjoy most about Undead Labs' open-world survival game is the way it allows you to switch between the survivors you recruit to build up your community.
 The more you play as a particular person, the more adept they'll become in their areas of expertise, and the more skilled they'll be overall as you scavenge and fight.
-During one of our play sessions, my dad and I had been so successful as the pair of survivors we were playing, we'd become very skilled and gotten our hands on some excellent loot In fact, I'd even found myself becoming attached to the characters we were playing, because together, we'd been through so much in the world already.
+During one of our play sessions, my dad and I had been so successful as the pair of survivors we were playing, we'd become very skilled individuals and gotten our hands on some excellent loot.
+In fact, I'd even found myself becoming attached to the characters we were playing, because together, we'd been through so much in the world already.

 That's entertainment